sandy366/LearnAI-KnowledgeMiningBootcamp/README.md

 ## TO DO

 1. Now it is possible to delete skillsets with postman.
 Change labs?
-1. finished solution - Lab Azure Search - Add query solutions with $select=ModeratedText,blob_uri and all other challenges
+1. finished solution - Lab Azure Search - Add query solutio\ns with $select=ModeratedText,blob_uri and all other challenges

 ### About this Course